 “I ended up as a drug mule to these two junkies who had a heroin business in Rockaway Beach,” he says.
 “They gave me a job—my first job—and I lived in this rundown bungalow house with them.
 I would go into the city and buy bundles of heroin and then bring it back so they could cut it and sell it.”

 After the junkies got busted, Joseph discovered the angel dust trade, which was more profitable and coming into higher demand, but that also came with greater risks.
-Once he sold angel dust (also known as PCP) to a girl who overdosed (she lived), but her brother sought revenge and came to the bungalow where Joseph lived and shot up the place.
+Once he sold angel dust (also known as PCP) to a girl who overdosed (she lived), but her brother sought revenge and found Joseph in Forest Park, Queens, at The Dome, shooting up the whole place.
 Joseph took a slug to the calf and ended up behind bars after the police were called.
-He was only 15.
+He was only fifteen.

 “I spent three months at Spofford Juvenile Detention Center in the Bronx, where I was the only white kid, and they had Roots playing on TV all day every day.
 Imagine being the lone white kid with Roots playing non-stop.
 Needless to say, I got pretty good at fighting.
 After what I went through in foster care, I decided no one was going to lay their hands on me ever again.”

 The constant fighting led to two more years behind bars at a detention center in upstate New York.
 The minute he was released, Joseph got back to the only business he knew: selling drugs.
 He was popped again in a matter of months, and this time faced a minimum four-year sentence for his second offense.
 At almost 18, he could be tried as an adult, with much stiffer consequences if the judge wanted to throw the book at him.